hilton/hilton.github.com/presentations/naming-guidelines.md

 However, programmers don’t always try write code to be maintainable, and when they do they typically find it difficult to achieve.
 The very idea of ‘maintenance’ lacks a common industry definition that doesn’t assume a specific (usually waterfall) software development method or software services business model.
-Similarly, software developers do not have a clear definition of ‘maintainability’, and instead focus on proxies such as code comprehension and their ability to discover and correct code errors.
+Similarly, computer science does not have a clear definition of ‘maintainability’, and instead focuses on proxies such as code comprehension and programmers’ ability to discover and correct code errors.
 These related measures reduce ‘maintainability’ to ‘readability’.

 Readability requires good naming, because bad names obscure the programmer’s intent.